noun: masterclass; plural noun: masterclasses; noun: master-class; plural noun: master-classes

 a class, especially in music, given by an expert to highly talented students.

-For students in conservatoire and specialist music schools, the masterclass is an every day form of learning, and for the teacher it is a way of sharing and passing on information to a group.
+For students in conservatoire and specialist music schools, the masterclass is an everyday form of learning, and for the teacher it is a way of sharing and passing on information to a group.
 A skilled teacher will ensure that all the participants in the class feel included, not just when they play, but also when others play, encouraging comments and discussion on what they have heard.
-A good teacher will also make sure negative comments are delivered in the kindest and most constructive way, so that participants feel supported and encouraged.
+A good teacher will also make sure negative comments are delivered in the most constructive way, so that participants feel supported and encouraged.

 At many of the courses for adult amateur pianists in the UK and beyond, the masterclass is also a popular form of learning and teaching.
 Some of these classes are called “workshops” to make them sound more friendly, but in reality they are nearly always a group of c10 pianists, seated around the piano, eagerly absorbing wisdom from the teacher.

-Watching a masterclass is a window onto how hard the pianist works and an insight into the practice of practising.
+Watching a masterclass is also a window on to how hard the pianist works and an insight into the practice of practising.
 Sometimes only fragments of a piece are worked over with the teacher, repeated, recast until a new, different or more exciting interpretation begins to emerge.
 Observing this process can be extremely exciting and enlightening, and for the masterclass participant, the instant feedback one receives from the teacher and other participants can be highly rewarding, often producing interesting and unexpected breakthroughs.